particle-iot/docs/src/content/troubleshooting/guides/device-troubleshooting/device-breathing-cyan-but-cannot-connect.md

 // refrain from declaring any interrupts and try and keep your test firmware as empty as possible
 ```

 It is worth stating that the majority of these issues do boil down to blocking firmware, so performing the above test is an essential component of the troubleshooting process.
-If all of the above fails, please [open a support ticket.](https://support.particle.io)